 - It adds microbes to the gut.
 Many people eat fermented foods to get a supply of live “good” bacteria.
 Examples include yoghurt, sauerkraut, kimchi, kombucha tea and kefir.

-- It increases micronutrients.
+- Fermentation increases micronutrients.
 Some bacteria can increase levels of vitamins in food, especially B vitamins.

 - It makes food more digestible.
 The lactose in milk is broken down into simpler sugars – glucose and galactose – which, if you are lactose intolerant, can make products such as yoghurt and cheese potentially easier to digest.
 Also, many microbes produce enzymes that break down cellulose in plant foods, which humans can’t digest, into sugars.